 Between 2004 and 2008 the International Union of Superiors General, in collaboration with the International Organization for Migration, developed a training program that led to the establishment of several regional networks in Italy, Albania, Nigeria, Romania, Thailand, Santo Domingo Brazil, Portugal, Philippines, South Africa.
 Sr. Bernadette Sagma, FMA, project coordinator UISG and Sr. Eugenia Bonetti, MC Italian network, contributed significantly to the project.

 In 2009, during the first global meeting of networks arising from the training sessions, a proposal was made to create Talitha Kum as the International Network of Consecrated Life Against Trafficking with a representative at the UISG.
 The first official coordinator of Talitha Kum was Sr. Estrella Castalone, FMA who occupied the post from 2010 to 2014.
-From 2015 the coordinator is Sr. Gabriella Bottani, SMC.
+Then , Sr. Gabriella Bottani, SMC took this post from 2015-2022.
+And currently taken by Sr. Abby Avelino, MM as the International Coordinator.

 2019: founding of the first interreligious Talitha Kum network in the Middle East, which marked the 10th anniversary of the creation of the international coordination organization.
 In September, Talitha Kum International held its first General Assembly gathering members and collaborators from around the world in Rome.